ElTh0r0/preferendum/README.md

 If you just like PREFERendum as it is, let me know by donating this repo a star.

 ### Help translating
 New translations and corrections are highly welcome!
-You can either fork the source code, make your changes and then create a pull request or you can participate on Transifex: https://explore.transifex.com/elth0r0/preferendum/
+You can either fork the source code, make your changes and then create a pull request or you can participate on [translate.codeberg.org](https://translate.codeberg.org/engage/preferendum/).

 ## Attribution of used third-party software/media
 PREFERendum makes use of the following software/media and says **Thank you!** to: